 There are a lot of cool photo editor tools for your Windows PC.
-When I day Photo editor, a lot of hardcore names might be popping in your head, like Adobe Lightroom CC, Adobe Photoshop and so on.
+When I say a Photo editor, many hardcore names might be popping into your head, like Adobe Lightroom CC, Adobe Photoshop, and so on.
 Yeah, they are all amazing and heavy software tools, no doubt.
 But I’m sure most of you agree when I say that it is often the simple things that produce the best results off the bat.
-Thus, you must know how to Outline Text Using Paint.NET.
+Thus, you must know how to Outline Text Using PaintNET.

-Speaking of simple but effective tools, you know about paint.net, right?
+Speaking of simple but effective tools, you know about paint.net.
 Well, it is a free photo editor software that runs on your Windows PC.
 It requires Microsoft’s .NET framework, but what’s dope is that it installs it automatically during the setup of the tool itself, in case your system does not have .NET 4.0 framework.
 Cool!
-These simplistic tools are proof that these so-called “professional” photo editors, which are expensive AF, are over hyped and overrated.
-You can just Outline Text Using Paint.NET.
+These simplistic tools prove that these so-called “professional” photo editors, which are expensive AF, are overhyped and overrated.
+You can Outline Text Using PaintNET.

 Well, now that we’ve agreed that you were wrong, let us see how to use Paint.NET and how to do cool stuff like outline text with it.

-Existing Paint.NET users might say that there are plugins available which reduce a ton of our work and are able to write text outlined as it is.
+Existing PaintNET users might say that there are plugins available that reduce our work and can write text outlined as it is.
 Though it makes a lot of sense, some users like me can’t be asked to download an entire plugin to do something silly as marking text boundaries.
 I need every last byte of my data plan so I can promptly spend it on YouTube watching something stupid.

-Note for Noobs: I want to point out that installing this takes a crap load of time.
-I don’t know if it was only in my case since I had to install .NET framework separately for some reason.
+Note for Noobs: I want to point out that installing this takes a crapload of time.
+I don’t know if it was only in my case since I had to install the .NET framework separately for some reason.
 But it did take quite a long time to install this tool.
 I wanted to put this on here in case you don’t already have Paint.NET and found this post under the possibility of searching for easy tools that you can use for text decoration.
-You can get it for free over here and then Outline Text Using Paint.NET.
+You can get it for free over here and then Outline Text Using PaintNET.

-There is a paid version of this as well which makes you the cool kid I guess, but I don’t find anything missing from the basic version.
+There is a paid version of this, which makes you the cool kid, I guess, but I don’t find anything missing from the basic version.
 You can be a good lad and donate to the good people behind this tool, using a button at their site that says the same.
 Okay, End of Note.

 How to Outline Text Using Paint.NET

 - Use the include Text tool to create the text you want.
 It’s the one that has the letter A for an icon.
-It is better if you keep the font size on the bigger side, to make it easier for you down the line.
+It is better to keep the font size on the bigger side to make it easier for you down the line.
 Seriously, use something huge, like 58 or 72 font size.

-- Using that selection tool called as the magic wand, select the entire text area on your canvas.
-If you can’t seem to select everything, check to see if the Add (Union) option is selected up in the top left corner of the window.
-It allows you to select all the letter in the text simultaneously.
+- Using that selection tool called the magic wand, select the entire text area on your canvas.
+If you can’t seem to select everything, check if the Add (Union) option is selected up in the top left corner of the window.
+It allows you to select all the letters in the text simultaneously.

 - Select the paintbrush option and fill the color in the area of the outlines.
 You can pick whichever color you want them to be in.

-- While the letters in your text are still selected, go to the Effects menu and select “Stylize” and “Outline” options.
+- While the letters in your text are still selected, go to the Effects menu and select the “Stylize” and “Outline” options.
 You can change the thickness of the outline for your text by moving the Thickness slider.
-Same goes for the intensity slider.
+The same goes for the intensity slider.
 Take it all the way to the maximum, which happens to be 100, which will make your outlines completely solid.

 - Time for the magic wand again!
-Use the magic wand tool and this time, select only the inner parts of the letters.
+Use the magic wand tool, and this time, select only the inner parts of the letters.
 Then.
 Click delete, so you get to clear out the errors.
-Now, all you get are the outline of your text, and the inner parts are empty by choice.
+Now, all you get is your text’s outline, and the inner parts are empty by choice.

 - Save your masterpiece either by pressing Ctrl+S or from the File->Save option.